Henri Matisse

 The Nice Period

-Exploration of light and decorativeness
+Exploration of Light and Ornamentation

 Works from this period frequently feature: